-Remove the foundations of ground-mounted cabinets completely.
-Remove the foundations of signal support poles to a minimum depth of 18 inches below surface grade, unless noted differently on the plans or in the special provisions.
+- Remove the foundations of ground-mounted cabinets completely.
+The Engineer may direct the contractor to clear the foundation to a minimum depth of 18 inches below surface grade. - Remove the foundations of signal support poles completely.
+The Engineer may direct the contractor to clear the foundation to a minimum depth of 18 inches below surface grade.